-Dear Mr. Pierard:
+Dear Mr. Maestas:

-Enclosed please find two hard copies with electronic files of the "Phase II Investigation Work Plan for Threemile Canyon Aggregate Area, Revision 2."
-This plan is being submitted to fulfill a proposed fiscal year 2021 milestone in Appendix B of the 2016 Compliance Order on Consent (Consent Order).
-A pre-submission meeting with the New Mexico Environment Department (NMED), the U.S. Department of Energy (DOE) Environmental Management Los Alamos Field Office (EM-LA), and Newport News Nuclear BWXT-Los Alamos, LLC (N3B) was held on February 11, 2021, and changes were made to the work plan based on NMED comments.
-As agreed to during the meeting, NMED will provide comments to DOE within 90 days of receipt of the work plan.
+Enclosed please find two hard copies with electronic files of the "Phase II Investigation Work Plan for Threemile Canyon Aggregate Area, Revision 3."
+Enclosure 1 includes an electronic copy of a redline strikeout version of the report that incorporates all changes made in response to the New Mexico Environment Department's (NMED's) comments to Revision 2 received on April 29, 2021.
+Comment responses were submitted to NMED in June 2021 and a meeting with NMED, the U.S. Department of Energy (DOE) Environmental Management Los Alamos Field Office (EM-LA), and Newport News Nuclear BWXT-Los Alamos, LLC (N3B) was held on June 24, 2021.
+NMED sent their responses on July 21, 2021.

 This investigation work plan presents the proposed sampling and analyses needed to define the vertical and/or lateral extent of one or more contaminants at three sites remaining to be investigated in the Threemile Canyon Aggregate Area.
 Two additional sites were recently remediated as part of the Known Cleanup Sites (Above SSLs) Campaign.
-The proposed investigation and remediation activities are based on the recommendations of the "Supplemental Investigation Report for Threemile Canyon Aggregate Area, Revision 1" (July 2018, EM2018-0011), which NMED approved on August 28, 2018.
+The proposed investigation and remediation activities are based on the recommendations of the "Supplemental Investigation Report for Threemile Canyon Aggregate Area, Revision 1" (SIR; July 2018, EM2018-0011), which NMED approved on August 28, 2018.
 The results of the Phase II investigation activities will be reported in a Phase II investigation report.

-Revision 1 of the Threemile Canyon Aggregate Area Phase II Investigation Work Plan was submitted to NMED in October 2011 (LA-UR-11-6156), and NMED approved the plan on November 22, 2011.
+Revision 1 of the Threemile Canyon Aggregate Area Phase II investigation work plan was submitted to NMED in October 2011 (LA-UR-11-6156), and NMED approved the plan on November 22, 2011.
 In January 2012, NMED and DOE entered into a framework agreement for realignment of environmental priorities at Los Alamos National Laboratory.
-Under the framework agreement, NMED and DOE agreed to review characterization efforts undertaken to date pursuant to the Consent Order to identify those sites where the nature and extent of contamination have been adequately characterized.
-In accordance with this process, the investigation results were further evaluated in the approved July 2018 "Threemile Canyon Supplemental Investigation Report, Revision 1."
+Under the framework agreement, NMED and DOE agreed to review characterization efforts undertaken to date pursuant to the 2016 Compliance Order on Consent to identify those sites where the nature and extent of contamination have been adequately characterized.
+In accordance with this process, the investigation results were further evaluated in the approved July 2018 "Supplemental Investigation Report for Threemile Canyon Aggregate Area, Revision 1."
 The SIR concluded that nature and extent of contamination were defined at 20 of the 25 sites and recommended corrective action complete without controls for these 20 sites.
 The five remaining sites, all located within Technical Area 15, were recommended for additional sampling to define nature and extent of contamination and/or removal of contaminated soil to reduce potential risk.

-The enclosed Revision 2 addresses those five remaining sites.
-The two sites that were remediated as part of the Known Cleanup Sites (Above SSLs) Campaign are included, but no additional work is proposed.
-The remaining three sites are described along with their proposed sampling activities.
+Revision 2 of the Threemile Canyon Aggregate Area Phase II Investigation Work Plan was submitted to NMED in March 2021 (EM2021-0021) and addressed those five remaining sites.
+The two sites that were remediated as part of the Known Cleanup Sites (Above SSLs) Campaign were included, but no additional work was proposed.
+The remaining three sites were described along with their proposed sampling activities.